0xdebugit/weather-python-package/README.md

-# Weather Application (Web crawling project from weather.com)
+# Weather Application

-This is a simple application for web crawling project
+This is a simple application for web crawling project For more info visit : https://gitlab.com/0xdebug/cloud-weather

-Hello User, this is a help documentation :

-base.py location_name[mandatory] date[optional] type[optional]
-base.py mumbai